Mattia Colnaghi

-Mattia Colnaghi (born 26 July 2008) is an Italian-Argentine racing driver who is set to drive in the FIA Formula 3 Championship for MP Motorsport.
+Mattia Colnaghi (born 26 July 2008) is an Italian and Argentinian racing driver who last competed in the FIA Formula 3 Championship for MP Motorsport as part of the Red Bull Junior Team.

 He is the 2024 F4 Spanish and 2025 Eurocup-3 champion.

-Colnaghi is a member of the Red Bull Junior Team.
+Colnaghi is also a member of the Red Bull Junior Team.

 Career

 Karting

-Colnaghi made his karting debut in 2020, coming 7th in the Trofeo Italiano Easykart, in the Easykart 60 category.
+Colnaghi made his karting debut in 2020, coming seventh in the Trofeo Italiano Easykart, in the Easykart 60 category.
 For the 2022 season, he raced for Forza Racing in the OK Junior category, coming 12th in the 50° Trofeo delle Industrie, and making his debut in the CIK-FIA World Championship, coming in 26th place.

 In 2023, Colnaghi moved onto the OK category, finishing the CIK-FIA European Championship 15th overall.
-He also drove for CRG in the CIK-FIA World Championship and came in 6th.
+He also drove for CRG in the CIK-FIA World Championship and came in sixth.

 Formula 4

 Formula Winter Series

 Colnaghi made his single-seater and Formula 4 debut in the 2024 Formula Winter Series driving for MP Motorsport, where he drove in the first two rounds of the season.

 At his debut race in the first round at Jerez, Colnaghi came in seventh place, getting his first points in the series.
-For the next two races he came nineteenth and then seventh again in the third race.
+For the next two races, he came nineteenth and then seventh again in the third race.

 Colnaghi scored only one points finish in the second round at Circuit Ricardo Tormo, where he came eighth in the second race after finishing a lowly thirty-first in his first race.
 Colnaghi retired from the final race, finishing the drivers championship in 18th with 16 points.

 F4 Spanish Championship

 After winning the Richard Mille Young Talent Shootout, Colnaghi was announced to be making his full-time Formula 4 debut in the 2024 F4 Spanish Championship with MP Motorsport.
 Targeting top rookie honours for the campaign, he experienced a difficult start to the season in with only an eighth place, despite scoring his first pole in the third race.
 He secured his first wins in the category with a double in Paul Ricard.
-Although Colnaghi did not win in the next two rounds, he went on to score double podiums which allowed him to maintain his title charge alive.
+Although he did not win in the next two rounds, Colnaghi went on to score double podiums which allowed him to maintain his title charge alive.
 This was followed by an outstanding four wins in the next five races in Jerez and Barcelona, allowing him to take the championship lead from longtime leader Keanu Al Azhari heading into the final race.
 Finishing fifth in the final race, Colnaghi was able to clinch the title, ten points ahead of Al Azhari.
 He became the first rookie to win the Spanish F4 championship since Nikola Tsolov, who won in 2022.